nathan-foo/card-animation/README.md

 ## About the project

-This card animation is based on a project by https://www.youtube.com/@codegrid.
+This 3D card flip animation is based on a project by https://www.youtube.com/@codegrid.